martin-henz/martin-henz/_posts/2022-04-13-mce-in-stages.md

 }
 ```
 Operator combinations are now treated as function applications, using the function
-`operator_comb_to_application`, and function declarations are treated as lambda
+`operator_comb_to_application`, and function declarations are treated as constant
+declarations with lambda
 expressions, using the function `function_decl_to_constant_decl`.
 The function `apply`
-for evaluation of function applications
+for evaluating function applications
-is reminiscent of the evaluation of blocks.
+is reminiscent of evaluating blocks.
 It creates a new environment in which the
 function parameters refer to the already evaluated arguments, and then returns
 the result of evaluating the body of the function with respect to the new environment.
 ``` js